sumansauravmay/Sports_App_Full_Stack/README.md

 -   Login and Signup Page with Express,mongodb,Nodejs & React.
 -   Logout.
 -   All Posts in brief manner with Express,mongodb,Nodejs & React.
--   Remove Posts.
 -   Add New Post.
+-   Join to the event
+-   view joined Participants

 ## 🚀 Team Member:-